oit-ipbl/portal/setup/Pyenv.md

 #### ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)Mac user / students who are already completed to setup the python3 environment
 - If you already have a python3 environment (3.8 or more version)
-  - Please confirm requirements
+  - Please confirm requirements.
-  - This setting is competed, if the following sample code works fine on your python environment (it requires a webcam)
+  - This setting is completed, if the following sample code works fine on your python environment. (it requires a webcam)
     - sample code: https://github.com/oit-ipbl/portal/blob/main/pythonEnv/hands.py
     ```python:hands.py
     import cv2